ClemensProduction/BluesSlots/README.md

 # CodeBlue-Zeros-Gmod-Scripts
-The Wheel of Luck and Beartrap gmod script i made with Code Blue back in 2017.
-It was a time awesome developing this script with him.
+The Wheel of Luck and Beartrap gmod scripts i made with Code Blue back in 2017.
+It was a awesome time developing those scripts with him.

 Wheel of Luck<br/>
 Contentpack: https://steamcommunity.com/sharedfiles/filedetails/?id=843596994<br/>